 We invite employees to self-identify gender, race/ethnicity, veteran status, and disability status.
 Employees may update selections at any time on an Employee Self-Service portal.
 The university last conducted a system-wide self-identification canvas in 2018 via email.
-In the email, we provided an FAQ document to explain the reasons for collecting this data, and stressed that providing it is voluntary.
+We provided an FAQ document to explain the reasons for collecting this data, and stressed that providing it is voluntary.